CollinHeist/TPDbCollectionMaker/README.md

 ### `html`
 Input HTML file to parse.

+### `-p`, `--primary-only`
+Only parse the primary content on the given HTML page, ignoring any Additional Sets.
+If unspecified, then the entire page is parsed.

-### `--always-quote`
+### `-q`, `--always-quote`
-Whether to quote all titles in the output.
+Quote all titles in the output.
 If unspecified, only titles with colons are titled.

 Below is an example of this argument: